 October is American Archives Month, an opportunity for archives and archivists around the country to raise public awareness about the value of historical records and collections.
-Archives Month Philly is an annual celebration of archives, special collections and cultural institutions that draws inspiration from both the national American Archives Month effort and past Archives Week initiatives…
+We are in the early stages of planning Archives Month Philly 2015 and need your help!
+Learn how to get involved here

 What people see in the heavens has, through the ages, been connected with religion, time and science.

 This exhibition highlights the myriad ways that Shakespeare, both the man and his works, have inspired artists of all kinds.

 Rare book librarians on staff provide a basic introduction to the history of the book using the items from the collections